madvay/mixc-build/README.md

 use of this plugin.

 ## Usage
-Get the proper syntax for applying the plugin [the mixc-build page at plugins.gradle.org](https://plugins.gradle.org/plugin/com.madvay.tools.build.mixc).
+Find the proper syntax for applying the plugin on [the mixc-build page at plugins.gradle.org](https://plugins.gradle.org/plugin/com.madvay.tools.build.mixc).

 ```
 apply plugin: 'com.madvay.tools.build.mixc'